-The truth is you’re going to have to work a bit harder (to save more), and maybe longer.
+The truth is you’ll have to work a bit harder (to save more) and maybe longer.
 You most likely won’t work for the same company for 30+ years, and you probably won’t have a pension.
 You’re left with a two-legged retirement stool.
 Try sitting on that!

 The monkey on your back

-So your retirement stool has one less leg and is holding more weight with the added burden of debt.
+So your retirement stool has one less leg and holds more weight with the added debt burden.
 More debt and less savings are not a recipe for retirement success.

 Here’s an example: